wsbctechnicalblog/wsbctechnicalblog.github.io/content/share-your-toolbox-with-pipelines.md

 As shown above, we developed a universal artifact app-type blueprint that create a pipeline that publishes our toolbox, containing scripts and configuration files, to a development universal artifact and starts running security scans, irrespective from which branch the pipeline is triggered from.
 If triggered from a release/* branch, it involves our DevSecOps team in a security review and then deploys to an additional production universal artifact.

-In our boot-strap.yml template, we download the universal package.
+In our boot-strap.yml template, we download the universal package, which requires an average of **10 seconds**.

 ```
 # ===========================================================================